sentryco/Telemetry/README.md

 - 🌍 Usage data.
 Which markets are using the app.
 Improve the app for that market etc

 > **Warning**
-> 🚧 Currenly using GA3 API which is sunset in July.
-This .ib will migrate to GA4 before that.
+> Currenly using GA3 API which is sunset in July.
+This lib will migrate to GA4 before that

 ### Events
 With the Telemetry's event() method, you can monitor any event you want.